regb/scalanative-graphics-bindings/README.md

 won't hide scalanative interoperability types behind regular Scala types.

-To get started, you can have a look at the `examples` foldes, containing runnable demo projects.
+To get started, you can have a look at the `examples` folder, containing runnable demo projects.

 The bindings are still work in progress.